Cecilia-Duran/2022-04_gh_usatlas_af_qst/index.md

 > ## Prerequisites
 >
 >
-> This assumes you already signed up on the [UChicago Analysis Facility website](https://af.uchicago.edu/)
+> This assumes you already have a CERN account and the respective X509 Proxy Certificate, e.g. to access ATLAS Data
 >
 >
 {: .prereq}